flhuihui1001/Big-data-Hadoop-and-spark/README.md

 ## Problem 1

-For the following problems, you will be working with various text files stored on S3 that are of in the 1-50 GB range.
+For this problem, you will be working with various text files stored on S3 that are of in the 1-50 GB range.
 The file contains hypothetic measurements of a scientific instrument called a _quazyilx_ that has been specially created for this class.
 Every few seconds the quazyilx makes four measurements: _fnard_, _fnok_, _cark_ and _gnuck_.
 The output looks like this:

     YYYY-MM-DDTHH:MM:SSZ fnard:10 fnok:4 cark:2 gnuck:9